 7. Karachi Street food

-Burns Road is the epicentre of all Karachiites foodies whole year round and especially in Ramadan.
-Every local in Karachi knows of Burns road and its delicious traditional food.
-Even if you happen to come by it at 2 am or 3 am at night, the street is still buzzing with the sounds of searing oils and delectable aroma all around.
+Burns Road is the epicenter of all Karachiites foodies whole year round and especially in Ramadan.
+Every local in Karachi knows of Burns Road and its delicious traditional food.
+Even if you happen to come by it at 2 am or 3 am at night, the street is still buzzing with the sounds of searing oils and delectable aromas all around.
 And that reason alone makes Karachi Street Food on this list of famous places in Karachi Pakistan.
 No better way to know a country than through their food.

 Alternatively, you can also try Bohra Food Street.